CSB5/BEEM-static/README.md

 ![](vignettes/beem_fit.png)

-### Comparing BEEM-static with correlation based methods
+### Comparing BEEM-Static with correlation based methods

 We now run two popular methods for inferring microbial interactions on our simulated data.
 Both methods try to infer a correlation matrix as a proxy for the interaction matrix.